Your headline follows you everywhere.

 What a bad headline looks like.

-Bad headlines all share the same problem: they describe the person but not the value.
+Bad headlines all share the same flaw.
+They describe the person, but not the value.
 They answer "What do you do?" instead of "What do you do for me?"

 "Marketing Director at Acme Corp."
-This tells the reader your role and your employer.
-It does not tell them what problems you solve, who you help, or why they should connect with you.
-It is a business card, not a reason to click.
+Tells the reader your role and your employer.
+Doesn't tell them what problems you solve, who you help, or why they should connect.
+It's a business card, not a reason to click.

 "Passionate about helping businesses grow."
-This is vague to the point of being meaningless.
-Everyone is passionate about something.
-The word "businesses" could mean anything.
-There is no specificity, no proof, and no reason to believe it.
+Vague to the point of being meaningless.
+Everybody is passionate about something.
+"Businesses" could mean anything.
+No specificity, no proof, no reason to believe it.

 "Open to new opportunities."
-This signals desperation, not value.
-If you are looking for work, your headline should still lead with what you bring to the table, not what you need from it.
+Signals need, not value.
+If you're looking for work, the headline still has to lead with what you bring to the table, not what you want from it.

-"If your headline could belong to a thousand other people, it is not doing its job."
+"If your headline could belong to a thousand other people, it isn't doing its job."

 A formula that works for most B2B professionals.

-You do not need to be clever.
+You don't need to be clever.
 You need to be clear.
-A headline that communicates who you help, how you help them, and what result you deliver will outperform anything creative but vague.
+A headline that says who you help, how you help them, and what result you deliver will out-pull anything creative but vague.

 You have 220 characters.
 Use them.
-Add a secondary benefit, a credential that matters, or a line that adds personality.
-But the core structure should always answer the reader's only real question: "Is this person relevant to me?"
+Add a secondary benefit, a credential that actually matters, or a line that adds personality.
+The core structure still has to answer the only question the reader is really asking: "Is this person relevant to me?"

 "Clarity beats cleverness on LinkedIn.
 Every time."